 A cost-effective way to incorporate seed cycling

-You might thinking buying seeds would really expensive, but it really isn’t.
+You might be thinking buying seeds would really expensive, but it really isn’t.
 When you think of a good quality supplement at the store that can cost you anywhere from $20-50 per month, seeds are really inexpensive.

 One way that I have found to really save money is to buy your seeds from the bulk section.
-As you can see from picture below, I can get 2-3 cups for $2-3.
+As you can see from the picture below, I can get 2-3 cups for $2-3.
 A small spice bottle of sesame seeds (maybe 1/4 cup) can be $5 at the store, so buying in bulk can really save you money.

 I buy a bunch at a time and store them in these weck jars to make sure they stay fresh.
 If you don’t have a local grocery that has a bulk section, check out Amazon!

 The changes I have seen with seed cycling

 As I said above, the reason I started seed cycling was to get my cycle back to normal/have a cycle.
 When I first started seed cycling, my cycle was around 37 days long.
 8 months later, my last cycle was only 30 days long!
 As I continue, it has been getting shorter and shorter.

-Since I didn’t have my period that often, when I would get it, I would get bad cramping and it would also be pretty heavy.
+Since I didn’t have my period that often when I would get it, I would get bad cramping and it would also be pretty heavy.
 Over the past few months I’ve noticed that each time I get it, my craps get less and less.
 My last mensuration was 2 weeks ago and I had zero cramps.
-My flow is also a lot lighter, which as been really nice.
+My flow is also a lot lighter, which has been really nice.

 I still have some swelling in my breasts just before my cycle and during it, but I’m hoping as I continue, it will reduce.